 The table below shows the percentage of people who have a disability who started work with the Council during each of the last three years.

-Redcar and Cleveland Borough Council Data published under the Equality Act 2010
+It is likely that the sharp fall in the percentage of new employees who have a disability is due to the data not being collected.

-January 2020 January 2021 January 2022

-Percentage of new employees who have a disability
+January 2020 January 2021 January 2022 Percentage of new employees who have a disability 5.1% 3.8% 1.4%